 A Belmont education is one which many children would only dream about and there is little doubt that our environment is one of the great strengths that underpins the wholesome nature of our ethos and education.
-We offer outstanding Forest School activities through our qualified Forest School Practitioners and Adventure Leaders.
+We offer outstanding forest school activities through our Outdoor Activities Co-ordinator.

 The Early Years children are outside as much as possible so that these youngest children in the Belmont family are able to benefit from their woodland environment on a daily basis.